This profile is meant to be read after our “base camp” Nocturnals article. Which explains the things.

 - Some supplies to fix himself when feasible (such as reattaching his legs).

 High OV aren’t common in the Nocturnals settings, so the Gunwitch’s high AV is notable.
-He’ll sometimes use this discrepancy to do Criticals.
+He’ll sometimes use this differential to do Criticals.

 Source of Character: Nocturnals comics and RPG.